Many of us know how it feels when we do not fit in. It can be hard when we do not fit in because of our gender. It can be very hard for young people.

 - Some wonder if their age is a problem.
 They wonder if they are too old or too young to transition.

-- Some wonder if passing will be possible, and they wonder what will happen if they don’t pass.
+- Some wonder if passing will be possible, and they wonder what will happen if they do not “pass.”

 - Some wonder if they will ever find love if they transition.
 They may worry they will be lonely.

 - Some wonder what would happen at school if they transition.
-They worry other students or educators won’t accept them.
+They worry other students or educators will not accept them.

 - Some wonder if they will ever find work if they transition.
-They may worry they will be unemployed.
+They may worry they will be unemployed or will not have the kind of job they want.

 - Some wonder if they will ever find happiness if they transition.
 They may worry they will be unhappy.